mostafaghonem/Whatsapp-Salesforce/README.md

 ## After Installation Instructions:
 ### Salesforce
-* Create a new Site and make the default Web Address: "yourSiteURL/WA", check the active checkbox
+* Create a new Force.com Site and make the default Web Address: "yourSiteURL/WA", check the active checkbox
   * Eneter the created Site.
   * click Public access Settings.
   * Apex Class Access
-  * then add WA_webhook
+  * then add WA_SF.WA_webhook
 * add in the Salesforce Org -> custom Labels:
   * add your WA permenant token to this Label "WaPermnantToken"
   * add any Token to this Label "WaWebhoohToken"
+  * add the Phone Number Id to this Label "WaPhoneNumberId"
 ### Whatsapp
 * add in the WA webhook
   * Callback URL: yourSiteURL/WA/services/apexrest/WA_SF/whatsapp/webhook/v1/